 Choose another country or region to see content specific to your location

 The ability of governments to achieve their social and economic goals with limited resources is dependent upon the efficiency, transparency and flexibility of public administration institutions.
-Even though economic advancement is witnessed worldwide, certain economies are marked with a very interesting paradox - accelerated economic progress on one hand, and extreme social & economic inequality, particularly for women, girls, marginalised & vulnerable groups on the other.
-Social inclusion and gender equality are therefore critical to achieving long-term development goals that significantly improves the lives of the world's poorest people.
+Even though economic advancement is witnessed worldwide, certain economies are marked with a very interesting paradox - accelerated economic progress on the one hand, and extreme social and economic inequality, particularly for women, girls, and marginalised and vulnerable groups on the other, including those who are living with disability.
+Gender equality and social inclusion objectives and approaches are therefore critical to achieving long-term development goals that significantly improves the lives of the world’s poorest people.

 IPE Global works in partnership with development agencies, governments and NGOs to create solutions for achieving inclusive, sustainable social and economic development.
-We have successfully conceptualised and implemented assignments with a focus on integrating gender equality and social inclusion as cross cutting issues in all aspects of social and economic programming including private sector development and urban planning, community empowerment, slum development, poverty reduction policies & capacity building, participatory learning & appraisal, community mobilisation, economic development, voice and accountability, behaviour change communication, design of social safety nets, beneficiary analysis, satisfaction surveys, poverty tracking and monitoring systems.
+We have successfully designed and implemented multi-faceted development interventions that have integrated gender equality and social inclusion as cross cutting issues in all aspects of social and economic programming including private sector development, urban planning and development, including slum development, electrification, and community empowerment.
+We are skilled in policy development, capacity building, participatory approaches, adaptive management, community mobilisation, voice and accountability, behaviour change communication, design of social safety nets, beneficiary feedback analysis, satisfaction surveys, poverty assessments and monitoring approaches and results frameworks.

 Click here to read more...